mautic/developer-documentation-new/docs/development-environment/design/notifications.rst

 Content
 -------

 - Notifications should be concise and to the point, with a short and descriptive title.
-The body content should be limited to one or two sentences.
+Limit the body content to one or two sentences.

 Actions
 -------